enkidevs/curriculum/linux/user-and-file-management/bash-environment/common-environment-variables.md

 On Linux (and other Unix-based operating systems), common environment variables include:

 - `HOME`, which contains the current user's home directory.
-That is the top-level directory to most other directories
+That is the top-level directory to most other directories.

 - `PATH`, which contains a list of directories where to look for a command.
 When a user types `echo` in the terminal, Linux finds the `echo` program in one of the directories listed in `PATH` and executes it.